ImparaAI/checkers-prediction/readme.md

 A Python Flask app that uses unsupervised learning to train a neural network to learn how to play checkers (aka draughts).

-There are two endpoints: `/train` and `/predict`.
-These can be used to retrain the AI and predict the best move for a given board state.
-If no training has yet occurred, the AI will predict a random move.

 This was built to work in conjunction with the [web app](https://github.com/ImparaAI/checkers-web) and can easily be run in a Kubernetes cluster [here](https://github.com/ImparaAI/checkers-kubernetes).
+This app receives requests from the web app to restart the training, predict a move, or analyze previous training sessions.
+A mysql database is used for organizing the sessions and a cron flask script is used to perform the training runs.

 # Routes

-## /train
-Method: `POST`

-Input: `episodes=int, time_limit_in_seconds=int`

 ## /predict
 Method: `GET`